-On July 16, 2004, a nonparticipating candidate withdraws \$200 in cash from the campaign account to use as petty cash.
-In the campaign finance software, the candidate shall enter an expenditure for \$200, dated July 16, 2004, payable to the person who withdrew the cash, and a memo stating "petty cash."
+On July 16, 2006, a nonparticipating candidate withdraws \$200 in cash from the campaign account to use as petty cash.
+In the campaign finance software, the candidate shall enter an expenditure for \$200, dated July 16, 2006, payable to the person who withdrew the cash, and a memo stating "petty cash."
 The candidate provides the receipts from the expenditures to the treasurer and the treasurer retains the following documentation for campaign records:

-July 20, 2004 \$50 Home Depot lumber for signs July 21, 2004 \$75 Sign Central bumper stickers July 27, 2004 \$75 Kinkos copies of flyers
+Petty Cash Expend litures July 20, 2006 \$50 Home Depot lumber for signs July 21, 2006 \$75 Sign Central bumper stickers July 27, 2006 \$75 Kinkos copies of flyers